centreon/centreon-documentation/cloud/alerts-notifications/notif-concept.md

-4. The monitoring engine checks that the notification period defined for the service (or the host) allows the notification for the service (or the host) when is switched into the HARD state.
-If the answer is yes, we go to the next step otherwise we wait for period defined for the service (or the host) to allow notification.
+4. The monitoring engine checks that the notification period defined for the service (or the host) allows the notification for the service (or the host) when it is switched into the HARD state.
+If the answer is yes, we go to the next step; otherwise, we wait for the period defined for the service (or the host) to allow the notification.
 5. The monitoring engine checks that the notification is enabled to the current status of the service (or of the host)